keu/docs/cloud/security.md

 ## Shared Responsibility Model

 Astronomer Cloud operates on a model of shared responsibility, which means that both the Astronomer team and Astronomer customers are responsible for the security of the platform.
-For more information, read about our [Shared Responsibility Model](shared-responsibility-model.md).
+For more information, see [Shared Responsibility Model](shared-responsibility-model.md).

 ## Architecture